-Professor McDaniel, Professor Schaeffer
+Professor McDaniel, Assistant Professor Free

-402. This course is intended to supply that amount of information upon the subject which may fairly be expected of every liberally educated person.
-It gives an orderly statement of astronomical facts, and the methods of arriving at them; it treats of the great underlying principles of the science, and supplements the study of the theory with a considerable amount of observation work.
-Students have the benefit of a five-inch refractor, equatorially mounted in a revolving dome, a small transit, and other instruments.
+402. A course descriptive of astronomical theories and facts, and the methods arriving at them.
+Class instruction is supplemented by individual and group observation work.
+Students electing this course have the benefit of a five-inch refractor, equatorially mounted in a revolving dome, a transit, and other instruments.